mayberrydotpdr/Simple-Website-Templates-for-GoogleDocs.html-documents/README.md

 They need to be capitalized just as they are shown below.

-Your link should look exactly like the ones shown in the live Demo, they are sort of like programmatic commands.
+Your link should look exactly like the ones shown in the live Demo( http://workmansfruit.com/ ), they are sort of like programmatic commands.
 Doing this will trigger the relative social media icon at the bottom of the webpage.

 Social Media Links that are supported with Icons...